hennessysarah/weekly-mriqc-report/README.md

 ### Email not sending

 * `sendmail` must exist (`shutil.which("sendmail")` must succeed).
-* May fail on VPN; works best connected to UA machine
+* May fail on VPN; works best connected to UA machine.
+Will not work on official campus machines.

 ### MRIQC fails